Google

 William C. Davis

-Davis provides an excellent history of the Laffites and piracy on the gulf coast in genera
+Laffites and piracy on the gulf coast in general

 The Buccaneer